ppy/osu-wiki/wiki/Client/File_formats/en.md

 To produce a skin archive:

 - Make sure your skin has everything you want to export.
-You can check by clicking the `Open Skin Folder` button in osu! settings.
+You can check by clicking the `Open Skin Folder` button in the osu! settings.
-- In osu! settings, click on `Select Skin`.
+- In the settings, click on `Select Skin`.
 - Choose the skin you want to export and click `Export as .osk`.
-- The `.osk` archive will be placed in the `Exports` folder inside the osu! folder.
+- The `.osk` archive will be placed in the `Exports` folder in the osu! installation folder.